What is the ‘eSIM’ in the Apple Watch Series 3 and Series 4?

 How can I fix my Apple Watch LTE connection problem?

-Summing up our thoughts on the new eSIM in the Apple Watch
+Summing up our thoughts on the new eSIM in Apple Watches

 Industry rumours suggest that the eSIM used in the Apple Watch is a cobbled together version, based as much on Apple propitiatory rules (both technical and business) as the GSMA standard.
 It’s really only Apple who have the clout required to insist that phone companies do this.
 The fact that they insist the user pairs the watch with the phone and has a plan from the same phone company for the watch as it does for the phone is extremely strange from a technical standpoint.
 It does fit with Apple’s restrictive practices, however.
 They generally try and ‘ensure a good experience’ for their users by removing some confusing options.
-Android devices and manufacturers do not do that, however.
-That means the next few months could be interesting.
+Android devices and manufacturers do not do that, though.
 As Samsung and other Android phone manufacturers start to use the facilities offered by the eSIM the benefits are likely to be felt a great deal more by early adopters who are prepared to figure out how to use it.

 Tying together what Apple have been doing elsewhere in the world is often difficult.
 They’re such a huge company that they file a lot of patents, some of which end up going nowhere.
 One view of their intent, as demonstrated through the examples on this page, is that Apple (and others, including Samsung) have trailed the eSIM in various formats and settled on a version of the technology which suits the need.

 There needs to be some way to transition the many millions of iPhone users around the world to the new SIM technology without confusing or alienating them.
-A lot of people buy the iPhone each year and testing the processes that will need to be changed on the full commercial release of their new iPhone 8 might be too risky.
-It is a formidable job but this eSIM watch could be the way to introduce a very new concept softly, both testing the processes which surround it and exposing people to the concept which, for many, will be new.
+A lot of people buy the iPhone each year and testing the processes that will need to be changed on the full commercial release of their new iPhone 8 may have been too risky.
+It is a formidable job but this eSIM watch may have been a favorable method to introduce a very new concept softly, both testing the processes which surround it and exposing people to the concept which, for many, will be new.

-Partly as a result of the patents they’ve filed, partly as a result of the tests they’ve run and partly because they’re launching an eSIM in the watch this time, we think future iPhones may have dual SIM capacity.
+Partly as a result of the patents they’ve filed, partly as a result of the tests they’ve run and partly because they’ve launching an eSIM in their watches and now in their latest iPhone, we think future iPhones may have dual SIM capacity.
 A duel SIM device simultaneously offering customers a chance to have a an eSIM phone and a phone which could work on a single hardware SIM would be in line with the patents and would offer a smooth, slow transitional period between the old and the new types of SIM.